 Mercury let The Platters go once their contract expired in 1962 (and once they’d run out of Tony Williams tracks).
 You’ve got to feel for Sonny Turner, who was no doubt excited to land the dream job of lead singer for one of the most popular groups of the era—only to have his dreams blown to smithereens.
 Fortunately, Sonny wasn’t the kind of guy to give up too easily, and later in the decade, he led the new lineup back into the charts.

 I think it’s highly unlikely that The Platters will ever disappear from the scene.
-The five original Platters left us with recordings that are timeless, and no matter what happens next on this unhappy planet of ours, those recordings will be around to remind us of how sweet romance can be.
+The five original Platters left us with timeless recordings, and no matter what happens next on this unhappy planet of ours, those recordings will be around to remind us of how sweet romance can be.